predawning/users/README.md

+# Brief
-This a demo about user login/register rest APIs
+a demo about user login/register rest APIs

 # How to set up the users system on OS X